aditikagalkar/markdown-portfolio/_includes/01-name.md

-Replace this with your name, and include a header.
+# Aditi K
+I removed the previous content and added my name as a header.